mmport80/JavascriptFinanceBook/manuscript/chapter17.md

 However, as the old saying goes,

->just because you're not paranoid doesn't mean they're not after you
+>Just because you're not paranoid doesn't mean they're not after you